schuyler4/Basic_Diff_Probe/test/testing.md

 ![10x Picture](./10x_accuracy.png)

 <b> Analysis: </b> For some reason there was significant distortion and phase shift at frequencies higher than a few hundred Hz in 10x mode.
 Likewise in 1x with a few hundred kHz.
-I'm not exactly sure why this is as the bandwidth used should be significantly higher based on its gain bandwidth product.
+I'm not exactly sure why this is as the bandwidth used should be significantly based on its gain bandwidth product of the op amp.

 <h3>Floating Voltage Test</h3>
 <p>